murchandamus/bips/bip-update-process.md

 A BIP editor will:

-* Assign a BIP number in the pull request.
+* Assign a BIP number in the pull request
-* Merge the pull request when it is ready.
+* Merge the pull request when it is ready
 * List the BIP in [[README.mediawiki]]

 The BIP editors are intended to fulfill administrative and editorial responsibilities.
 The BIP editors monitor BIP changes, and update BIP headers as appropriate.

-BIP editors may also, at their option, unilaterally make and merge strictly-editorial changes to BIPs, such as correcting misspellings, fixing broken links, etc.
+BIP editors may also, at their option, unilaterally make and merge strictly-editorial changes to BIPs, such as correcting misspellings, fixing broken links, etc. as long as they do not change the meaning or conflict with the original intent of the author.

 ## Changes from BIP-2